Meeting Customer Needs Through Foodservice Packaging

-The major themes that emerged from the research reinforced that consumers are looking for value, fresh and healthy fare, portability and environmentally conscious options in their c-store food and beverage purchases.
+The four major themes that emerged from the research reinforced that consumers are looking for value, fresh and healthy fare, portability and environmentally conscious options in their convenience store food and beverage purchases.

 Excluding gas, some of the most-often purchased items at convenience stores are beverages.
 Approximately 70 percent of respondents said they regularly or occasionally purchase fountain drinks or hot beverages at c-stores.
 So, how can c-stores use beverages to highlight their food offerings, making them so tempting that customers can't refuse?